Mohar-Misra/Mohar-Misra/README.md

 ## 🛠️ Projects

 ### 🔹 CoachingHub *(In Progress)*
-> A platform to connect Dhaka’s students with verified coaching centers (SSC, HSC, A-Level, AS-Level)
+> A platform to connect Dhaka’s students with verified coaching centers (IGCSE, AS-Level, A-Level)
 Tech: HTML/CSS, JavaScript, Firebase
 Status: Finalizing MVP and preparing for partnership meetings